 Shad Thames Property Guide

-Shad Thames is a small and exclusive regenerated area in Bermondsey which takes its name from a historic, partly cobbled riverside street next to Tower Bridge.
+Shad Thames is a small and exclusive area in Bermondsey which takes its name from a historic, partly cobbled, riverside street next to Tower Bridge.
+It runs along the south side of the Thames, behind a row of converted warehouses, and along St Saviour's Dock.

 Properties in Shad Thames Properties

-New-Build Properties in Shad Thames
+Buying Property in Shad Thames

-Renting in Shad Thames
+Renting Property in Shad Thames

 Due to its prime location beside Tower Bridge, Shad Thames is popular with renters who want to live close to Central London.
 The average price to rent a one or two-bedroom flat in Shad Thames is around £700 per week.
 However, you can expect to pay well over £1,000 per week to rent a riverside apartment.